Chuanlong-Zang/Denavit-Hartenberg-calculator/README.md

 1. Adjust the parameters in the beginning of the script.
 2. Adjust what you need as the result.
 3. Run and get the result!

+If you need to compute a 3-link or 5-link robot arm, you need to adjust the script accordingly.
+But the idea is the same:)